-Dr. Martin J. Fisher, Board Chairman
+Dr. Martin J. Fisher

-M. Timothy Louis, Board Secretary and Treasurer
+Board Secretary and Treasurer

-M. Timothy Louis is a financial consultant to the software and telecommunications industries.
-He is currently employed by Verizon Telecommunications, supporting its corporate sales group.
-Tim has over 15 years experience performing complex financial analysis in a number of settings.
-For 9 years, Tim worked in the litigation support arena, providing economic analysis and expert witness testimony on commercial litigation matters.
+M. Timothy Louis is the director of finance and administration at Build Change.
+Tim has over 15 years' experience performing complex financial analysis in a number of settings.
+For nine years, Tim worked in the litigation support arena, providing economic analysis and expert witness testimony on commercial litigation matters.
 Prior to that, Tim focused on the financial valuation of independent and alternative energy plants, and since then Tim has focused on determining and effectively communicating the economic impacts of certain technologies in various environments.
-Tim earned his MBA with a concentration in Finance from the University of Chicago Graduate School of Business and his BS in Finance from Miami University (OH).
-Tim makes his home in Marin County, California.
+Tim earned his M.B.A. with a concentration in Finance from the University of Chicago Graduate School of Business and his B.S. in Finance from Miami University (OH).